Sudan, South Sudan to discuss rebel support next month

 But talks in Addis Ababa about how to put those agreements into practice ended without agreement on Tuesday, and South Sudan’s chief negotiator told Reuters the negotiations were now “deadlocked”.

-On Wednesday, Amum told reporters Khartoum was blocking implementation of the agreement by imposing new conditions, including a demand that South Sudan disarm the SPLM-North.
-Sudan has never confirmed or denied this.

-“The preconditions Sudan has imposed for the implementation of the cooperation agreement and the resumption of oil production are unacceptable to us,” he told reporters in Juba.

-Sudan’s Defence Minister Abdel Raheem Mohammed Hussein said the negotiations had been “extensive” and that South Sudan had agreed to discuss its alleged support for Sudanese rebels.
+Sudan’s Defense Minister Abdel Raheem Mohammed Hussein nevertheless said the negotiations had been “extensive” and that South Sudan had agreed to discuss its alleged support for Sudanese rebels.

 “This is a big step,” he told reporters at the Khartoum airport after returning from Ethiopia, adding that the two sides would meet again on January 13 in Addis Ababa.